Natural Disasters. Epidemics. Terrorism.

 - Portable, battery-powered radio or television and extra batteries

 - Water for drinking and household use (at least one gallon per person per day for three days)

-- Ready-to-eat canned foods to last three days
+- Ready-to-eat canned foods to last at least three days

 - Manual can opener